vasilakisfil/Introspected-REST/README.md

 ### 10.5.
 Limitations
-Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced by Roy's REST model (and vice verca) it comes to a cost: we need to "diversify" from some details of RFCs and specifications we use.
+Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced by Roy's REST model (and vice verca) this adaptation comes to a cost: we need to "diversify" from some details of RFCs and specifications we use.
 Fortunately this diversification is not much.